brunokoga/pathfinder-markdown/prd_markdown/ultimateCombat/variants/armorAsDamageReduction.md

 # Armor as Damage Reduction

 While the armor and Armor Class system presented in the Pathfinder Roleplaying Game is tried and tested, some players may yet have a sense that it feels slightly off.
 That is to say, if a suit of armor is actually protecting the wearer from attacks that strike but simply fail to cause the wearer harm, why then do we say that armor reduces the chance of a hit?
-The abstraction has been clarified in the rules by defining what it means to be âhitâ in combat as actually being âhit in such a way as to effectively cause harm,â but this explanation is still not enough for some players.
+The abstraction has been clarified in the rules by defining what it means to be “hit” in combat as actually being “hit in such a way as to effectively cause harm,” but this explanation is still not enough for some players.

 The following is an alternative system that allows armor to absorb the damage of attacks, rather than a system that provides an abstract way of determining when a hit does actual harm.
 Like all the rules presented in this chapter, it is a variant to the base system of the Pathfinder RPG.
 It is for GMs who want armor to reduce damage rather than increase Armor Class, and replaces the normal rules for armor.